dgcamacho/so2021/README.md

 unforeseen situations.

 # Submission of Exercises
 On each exercise sheet some exercises are marked for submission.
 You have approximately two weeks for each of these exercises, where the final date is written next to the exercise.
-In order to get your solutions reviewed, it has to be commited to your GitLab repository following the procedure:
+In order to get your solutions reviewed, it has to be committed to your GitLab repository following the procedure:

 1. For each exercise sheet create a new branch called `sheetX` where `X` is the number of